SkylineCommunications/dataminer-docs/connector-help/connector_help/NetApp_FAS.md

 ## How to Use

-This driver requests data from the device: network, system status, file system, RAID, storage, etc. SOAP calls are used to retrieve the device information.
+This connector requests data from the device: network, system status, file system, RAID, storage, etc. SOAP calls are used to retrieve the device information.
 SNMP traps can be retrieved when this is enabled on the device.
 SNMP traps are implemented to update the status in the Interfaces table.

 ## Notes